By Abby Normal

 I needed to change my approach.

 I had no money, so once again, I moved home to my mother’s.
-I knew that this time, though, I needed to make major changes in my approach.
+This time, though; I needed to change my approach.
 I worked hard to build my credit and looked into low-income housing.
 When my youngest son spent all weekend at his father’s home with a severe ear infection, they failed to seek medical attention.
 I knew then I needed to act for my children’s well-being.
 That was the last straw.
-At this point, feeling as angry as I did, my mother stepped in and generously offered to help pay for a lawyer.
+Feeling as angry as I did, my mother stepped in and generously offered to help pay for a child custody lawyer.
 I reached out to friends on social media for help.
 One friend recommended a very good law firm.
 I called and spoke to the receptionist, who recommended one of their attorneys specializing in family law.
 We scheduled a consultation for January 2019.

 My lawyer became my anchor.